 neither POSIX env vars nor --dart-defines can override code.
 This is sensible and reduces security vectors.

-Web Support: Flutter web and Dart web only support compile-time constants (--define or --dart-define), as browser environments don’t have access to system environment variables.
+Web Support: Flutter web and Dart web only support compile-time constants (--define or --dart-define),

 All OpenTelemetry environment variable names are available as typed constants: